 Definition of ‘Racing on Highways’

 The offense of Racing on Highways, or ‘Street Racing,’ is defined in Section 316.191, Florida Statutes.
-Under the law, ‘Racing’ can include four categories of conduct:
+Broadly speaking, ‘Racing’ can include four categories of conduct:

-- Racing, Competitions, and Exhibitions- driving any vehicle (including motorcycles) in any race, speed competition, speed contest, drag race, acceleration contest, test of physical endurance, speed exhibition, acceleration exhibition, or driving for the purpose of making a speed record on any highway, roadway, or parking lot;
+- Racing, Competitions, and Exhibitions- driving any vehicle (including motorcycles) in any race, speed competition, speed contest, drag race, acceleration contest, speed exhibition, acceleration exhibition, or speed record;

 - Coordination and Facilitation- participating in, coordinating, facilitating, or collecting moneys at any location for any race, competition, contest, test, or exhibition;